Our corporate customers require an invoice from you, the landlord, for potential business expenses allowances.

 The following should be considered when issuing an invoice:

-Private persons who act as landlords in Germany are generally not commercially active but earn income from letting and leasing, which is subject to income tax.
-Nevertheless, they are entrepreneurs within the meaning of the Value Added Tax Act.
-The short-term letting (up to 6 months) of real estate is subject to the reduced VAT rate of currently 7%.
-If the turnovers in the calendar year do not amount to more than 17,500 €, the landlord can take the so-called small entrepreneur regulation up to and does not need then a value-added tax to compute.
+Private individuals acting as landlords in Germany are generally not commercially active, but earn income from letting and leasing, which is subject to income tax.
+Nevertheless, they are still considered to be traders within the meaning of the Turnover Tax Act.
+Short-term property letting, (up to 6 months), is subject to a reduced VAT rate, currently 7%.
+If turnover does not exceed €17,500 in a given calendar year, the landlord can apply the so-called "small business regulation", and is not required to charge VAT.
 Longer-term rentals are exempt from VAT.

 The information provided here is intended solely as a guideline and does not constitute legal advice.
 No responsibility is taken for the accuracy of this information.